Country Girls (John Schneider song)

-"Country Girls" is a song written by Troy Seals and Eddie Setser, and recorded by actor and American country music artist John Schneider.
+"Country Girls" is a song written by Troy Seals and Eddie Setser, and recorded by American country music artist and The Dukes of Hazzard cast member John Schneider.
 It was released in December 1984 as the second single from the album Too Good to Stop Now.
 The song was Schneider's second number one on the country chart.
 The single went to number one for one week, and spent a total of fourteen weeks on the country chart.